 In 1982, Msgr.
 Lorenzo Albacete and John M. Capobianco founded Lumen Catechetical Consultants, Inc., with the goal to bring the personalism expressed by Pope John Paul II to catechetical and communications projects for clients both inside and outside the Roman Catholic Church.
 The purpose of this unique approach was to help people live a fully human culture revealed through an intimate relationship with the presence of Jesus Christ.

 Msgr.
 Albacete was the U.S. ecclesiastical advisor for Communion and Liberation, a movement of the Church founded by Italian theologian and now Servant of God, Msgr.
 Luigi Giussani.
 Msgr.
-Albacete authored a short column for each issue of Life After Sunday, and continued to provide theological counsel on the Life After Sunday project until his death in October 2014.
+Albacete authored a short column for each issue of Life After Sunday, and continued to provide theological counsel on the Life After Sunday and Intimate Path projects until his death in October 2014.